As seen on PRNewswire

-Tulip is a mobile application provider focused on empowering workers in retail stores.
-Partnered with Apple, Tulip’s mission is to harness the power of the world’s most advanced mobile technology to deliver simple-to-use apps for store associates to lookup products, manage customer information, check out shoppers, and communicate with clients.
-Leading retailers like Saks Fifth Avenue, Kate Spade, Coach, Bonobos, and Babies”R”Us use Tulip in their stores to elevate the shopping experience, increase sales and improve customer service.
-For more information, visit http://www.tulip.com and follow us @TulipRetail.
+Tulip is a cloud-based software provider focused on omnichannel mobile solutions for retail stores.
+Partnered with Apple, Tulip’s mission is to harness the power of the world’s most advanced mobile technology to deliver simple-to-use apps for store associates to look up products, manage customer information, check out shoppers, and communicate with clients.
+Leading retailers like Mulberry, Saks Fifth Avenue, Kendra Scott, Kate Spade, COACH, and Michael Kors use Tulip in their stores to elevate the shopping experience, increase sales and improve customer service.
+Visit Tulip to learn more.